William-Robert-Robertson/WildCamera/Development_Environment/Serial_Debugging_From_Linux.md

 Now restart the Debix board and the sreults should appear in minicom.

-To get into the u- boot comand line hit enter within the first second or so of restarting
+To get into the u - boot comand line hit enter within the first second or so of restarting

 ```
 Fastboot: Normal